ddnexus/irt/README.markdown

 Besides, when a test fails IRT can show you the tail of the running file, (use 'l' or configure IRT.tail_on_irt = true for automatic tail) so you have an instant feedback about where the failure comes from.
-It also opens an interactive session at that point with all the variables loaded, so you can imediately and interactively try and fix what went wrong.
+It also opens an interactive session at that point with all the variables loaded, so you can immediately and interactively try and fix what went wrong.

 If you want to edit the running file, just type 'nano' or  'vi' without any argument and you will open the file at the current line.
 Edit, save and exit from the editor, and you will continue your session